Major Ben C. Truman in 1881

 The next gentleman saved his money by putting it upon his hat, while Mr. Simons, the person who threw out the Wells-Fargo express matter, quietly dropped a wallet containing $10,000 in currency into the front boot of the stage.

-These feats of highwaymanship are of frequent occurrence upon the Pacific slope, even up to the present time.
+These feats of highwaymanship are frequent upon the Pacific slope, even up to the present time.
 California, Oregon, Arizona, and Nevada have many long stage routes, over which travel some of the richest men of the far West.
-The treasure boxes of Wells, Fargo & Co.’s express are the principal incentive of these raids of banditti, however, while hundreds of thousands of dollars in bars of gold and silver are transported from the mines all over the Pacific States and Territories in this way.
+The treasure boxes of Wells Fargo & Co.’s express are the principal incentive of these raids of bandits; however, hundreds of thousands of dollars in bars of gold and silver are transported from the mines all over the Pacific States and Territories in this way.

 During the White Pine excitement, hundreds of thousands of dollars were forcibly taken from travelers and the express companies.
-During the past twenty years stages from Salt Lake City to Helena, Montana, have been successfully robbed scores of times; so, also, has the stage from Placerville and Sacramento, California, to Virginia City, Nevada, and the Washoe silver mines.
-Fourteen years ago three stages were robbed within four miles of Virginia City by ten masked men, nearly forty passengers being relieved of their valuables.
-The Los Angeles and San Francisco stage was stopped twelve years ago by four highwaymen, only a mile and a half from the former town.
-In this case, the robbers were afterward captured, and one of them, turning State’s evidence, convicted the other three, who were sent to the penitentiary for fifteen years.
-Charlie Ames, the chief, when the sentence was passed upon him, remarked to the sheriff that he would like to play a game of “old sledge” with the judge (Hon.
-A. J. King) whether he should make it thirty years or nothing.
+During the past twenty years, stages from Salt Lake City to Helena, Montana, have been successfully robbed scores of times; so, also has the stage from Placerville and Sacramento, California, to Virginia City, Nevada, and the Washoe silver mines.
+Fourteen years ago, three stages were robbed within four miles of Virginia City by ten masked men, nearly forty passengers being relieved of their valuables.
+The Los Angeles and San Francisco stage was stopped 12 years ago by four highwaymen, only a mile and a half from the former town.
+In this case, the robbers were afterward captured, and one of them, turning State’s evidence, convicted the other three, who were sent to the penitentiary for 15 years.
+Charlie Ames, the chief, when the sentence was passed upon him, remarked to the sheriff that he would like to play a game of “old sledge” with the judge (Honorable A. J. King) whether he should make it thirty years or nothing.

-About the Author: Major Benjamin Cummings Truman was an American journalist and author; including a role as a distinguished war correspondent for the New York Times during the American Civil War.
-A Midnight Adventure in Nevada was included in Trumans book, Occidental Sketches, published by the San Francisco News Co. in 1881.
+About the Author: Major Benjamin Cummings Truman was an American journalist and author who had a role as a distinguished war correspondent for the New York Times during the Civil War.
+A Midnight Adventure in Nevada was included in Truman’s book Occidental Sketches, published by the San Francisco News Co. in 1881.
 The article as it appear here is not verbatim as it has been edited for the modern reader.